tgoossens/tinythinfilm/README.md

 ## Spectral imaging
 Example scripts to efficiently simulate the effect on measured spectra using spectral cameras with pixel-integrated thin-film filters.

-# How to cite this work
-T. Goossens, "Filter width affects the transmittance of patterned all-dielectric Fabry–Perot filters," Opt.
-Lett.
-46, 5926-5929 (2021)

 # Related work
 Goossens, Thomas.
 "Tiny thin-film filters from a different angle: Correcting angular dependency for spectral imaging.", PhD Thesis (2020).